jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### General principle in backpropagation

 Machine learning library provides pre-built layers with feed forward and backpropagation.
-However many DL class assignments spend un-proportional amount of time in backpropagation.
+Many DL class assignments spend a large amount of time in backpropagation.
 With vectorization and some ad hoc functions, the process is error prone but not necessary hard.
-Let's summaries the step above again with some tips.
+Let's summaries the step above again with some good tips.

 > Draw the forward pass and backpropagation pass with clear notication of variables that we used in the program.

-> Add functions, derivatives and the shape for easy reference.
+Add functions, derivatives and the shape for easy reference.

 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;width:75%">